 Any remaining free slots are distributed to Madarihat Tourist Lodge (operated by West Bengal Tourism Development Corporation - WBTDCL) and other private hotels in Madarihat.
 So you need to request the hotel staff to book the elephant safari for your group.
 It can easily take 2-3 days to get a slot.

 We were staying at Madarihat Tourist Lodge and the first thing on arrival we did was to contact the manager and requested for a booking of elephant safari for four of us.
 We booked rooms for three nights.
 While he took down the request, he repeatedly kept saying that it would be difficult to accommodate the request in 3-days time, but he would try his best.
 He showed us the long list of requests already pending and our bleak chances.
 Our chances were basically hinging on some earlier bookings getting canceled.

 On repeated requests and perhaps through some extra friendly approach I could manage to get him work harder.
 He could finally secure a slot for us and that too on the day we were leaving Jaldapara.
 It was the first ride early in the morning and we were happy.
 The hotel takes an additional service charge, but in my opinion it's better to pay a service charge rather than taking all the hassles.

-1. Contact the Assistant Wildlife Warden (your hotel can help with his phone number).
-He can help you directly talk to the forest department staff operating the elephant rides (i.e the mahouts) and then fix up a slot for you on a day, if available.
+If your hotel is unable to book the safari, your last chance would be to contact the Assistant Wildlife Warden (your hotel can help with his phone number).
+He can help you directly talk to the forest department staff operating the elephant rides (i.e. the mahouts) and then fix up a slot for you on a day, if available.

 Three Elephant Safaris take place everyday for one hour each and all in the morning: